odtp-org/odtp-travel-data-dashboard/README.md

 - v0.1.1
     - New tool repository
     - Dockerfile bug fixed
-    - Introducing github secrets as the repository is private
+    - Cloning with github secrets as the repository is private
+    - Adding `output_id` variable to symbolic path

 - v0.1.0
     - Basic functionality.